 Rick's Free Auto Repair Advice

-Clogged oil screen in cam phaser
+This image shows a clogged oil screen in VVT solenoid cam phaser

 A P0014 cam phaser trouble code will also cause misfire codes.
 You would think that the most common misfire code would be P0300 for random misfires.
 That’s common, but it’s not always the case.
 Sometimes it only takes one cylinder to exceed the misfire threshold.
 In that case you’ll get a specific cylinder misfire code.
 Don’t make the mistake of thinking you’ve only got a problem in one cylinder.
 If your scan tool is capable of reading Mode $06 data, check the history misfires for each cylinder.
 In many cases you’ll see that every cylinder is accumulating misfire codes.
 However, since the PCM is programmed to only set a code when misfires exceed a certain threshold in a certain time period, the other cylinders may simply have not exceeded the threshold.